Tip of the WeekSeptember 29, 2008

 Emomed users who have provider or administrator access to a provider's Personal Identification Number (PIN) may add, change, or delete additional practice locations via the Web site at www.emomed.com.
 Information entered at this site does not change the information on the Provider Enrollment Master File for the fields listed above.
 The additional practice locations that are published are updated from this site.
 Written notice is still required for the changes listed above.

-for Provider Direct Deposit
+Provider Direct Deposit

 Changes are not made without the properly completed form.